 The story of a beautiful exotic cat being used as a pet store's mascot and subjected to constant taunting by children, would surely pull on people's heart strings.
 What if we were to tell you that the story never happened?
 What if we can prove Nairobi isn't even the same cat mentioned in Big Cat Rescue's sob story?

 We spoke to the now retired owner of this pet shop on May 26, 2015.
-We were told that even though Nairobi was very tame he was displayed behind glass to protect him from the public and was handled only by adult employees, never children.
+We were told that even though Nairobi was very tame, he was displayed behind glass to protect him from the public and was handled only by adult employees, never children.
 The former owner said there was never a concern that Nairobi would bite a child and children never taunted him.

-Fast forward a couple years and the story starts getting a little strange.
-In the Wildlife On Easy Street website archived in 1999 the story remains almost the same, but now refers to Nairobi as a female serval.
-Why the lie?
-What happened to the male serval Carole purchased from the pet shop?
+Fast forward a couple years, Nairobi's story starts getting a little strange.
+According to the Wildlife On Easy Street website archived in 1999, the story remains almost the same except that Nairobi is now referred to as being a female serval (emphasis added):